-2. Emission thresholds decrease over time at a rate which is in-line with the transport sector emission reductions required to meet 2°C global warming targets
+Freight thresholds decrease over time at a rate which is in-line with the transport sector emission reductions included in the International Energy Agency's Scenario mobility model

 Watch our webinar to hear Justine Leigh-Bell, Climate Bonds Initiative, and Cornie Huizenga, SLoCAT, further explain the Low Carbon Land Transport criteria: